xsuite/xfields/docs/installation.rst

 Install Miniconda
 -----------------

-If you don't have a miniconda installatio, you can quickly get one with the following steps:
+If you don't have a miniconda installation, you can quickly get one with the following steps:

 .. code-block:: bash